Stable and Unstable operations in Algebraic Cobordism: Basic tools

 \end{proposition}

 \begin{proof} The Proposition \ref{razd} settles the case where $\pi$ is a single blow up.
 Let us use induction on the number of blowings.
 Suppose, $\wt{V}$ is the result of $n$ blowings, and $Y$ is the result of $(n-1)$ (first) of them.
 Then $\rho:\wt{V}\row Y$ is a single blow up with the center $R$.
-Let $F_i,\,i=1,\ldots,n-1$ be the components of the exceptional divisor of $Y$, and $E_i,\,i=1,\ldots,n-1$ be there proper preimages under $\rho$, and $E$ be the exceptional divisor of $\rho$.
+Let $F_i,\,i=1,\ldots,n-1$ be the components of the exceptional divisor of $Y$, and $E_i,\,i=1,\ldots,n-1$ be their strict transforms under $\rho$, and $E$ be the exceptional divisor of $\rho$.
 By inductive assumption and Proposition \ref{razd}, we have exact sequences:

 Taking into account that the map:

 is surjective, we get the first exact sequence.
 The second one can be proven in a similar fashion. \Qed \end{proof}

 The following "singular" variant of the above result is an important tool in our calculations, and it permits to present $A_*(Z)$ in terms of $A_*$ of finitely many smooth varieties.